IBM/MLOps-CPD/README.md

 ## Overview

-### Important consideration: CPDaaS vs. On-Prem
-When this asset was created from scratch, it was laid out for our CPDaaS solution.
-However, there are slight but - at least here - significant differences between the two including - but not limited to - the absence of a file system and a less refined Git integration in CPDaaS.
-We are currently weighing the pros and cons of two approaches: Highlighting points of this documentation where CPDaaS is limited (including a work-around), or offering a separate repository.

 ### Prerequisites on IBM Cloud
 In order to use the above asset we need to have access to have an IBM environment with authentication.
 IBM Cloud Account with following services: